SonyCSLParis/web-services/README.md

        * For the Google Knowledge Graph API: https://developers.google.com/knowledge-graph/how-tos/authorizing

-Once you obtained them, you need to copy paste them in the api_keys.lisp file that you can find in the main directory and evaluate them by pressing ctrl+x+e.
+Once you obtained them, you need to copy paste them in the api_keys.lisp file that you can find in the main directory and save your edits.

+### Getting Started

+To use the package, you would need to :

+    * open the "web-services.asd" file in your editor and evaluate it, starting by (in-package :asdf) and later by (defsystem :web-services).

+    * open the "package.lisp" file in your editor and evaluate it, making sure to starting by loading the dependencies of this packages by evaluate (ql:quickload :drakma) and (ql:quickload :yason).

+    * open the "start.lisp" file in your editor.
+First, evaluate the (ql:quickload :web-services), you should see :=> (:WEB-SERVICES) at the bottom of your screen.
+Secondly, evaluate (in-package :web-services), you should see => #<The WEB-SERVICES package, 105/128 internal, 18/64 external> at the bottom of your screen.
+    Now you are ready to go.
+    You can start by evaluating the different example functions contained in the start.lisp file, such as (request-words-api "singer") for example, and try to play around and change the different request you want to make.

 ## Functionalities